-A pretty good feature to help users easily restore data status when needed on Windows 10.
+A pretty useful feature to help users quickly restore data status when needed on Windows 10.

 First integrated on Windows 8 and significantly improved on Windows 10, File History is still considered the best backup and data recovery solution on Windows.
 When enabled, File History automatically backs up scheduled file versions to a location where users choose to save.

-You can choose to save the copies to an internal hard drive, an external drive (such as a USB drive) or you can back up on a network.
-In addition, users can add, delete or remove folders backed up in File History.
-Over time, the File History will contain all versions of the data.
-If the original is lost, corrupted or deleted, users can recover them with different versions of the data from File History.
+You can choose to save the copies to an internal hard drive, an external drive (such as a USB drive), or you can back them up on a network.
+Besides, users can add, delete, or remove folders backed up in File History.
+Over time, File History will contain all versions of the data.
+If the original is lost, corrupted, or deleted, users can recover them with different versions of the data from File History.

-A nice advantage in File History is the ability to automatically continue its work by saving a copy to memory on the local drive when the drive is selected as the backup location unavailable or the USB cable is damaged. disconnect, network maintenance … When the backup location reappears, content saved in memory is moved to that location and deleted from the local drive.
+An excellent advantage in File History is the ability to automatically continue its work by saving a copy to memory on the local drive when the drive is selected as the backup location unavailable or the USB cable is damaged.
+Disconnect, network maintenance… When the backup site reappears, content saved in memory is moved to that location and deleted from the local drive.

-With all these advantages, you will want to try this feature right?
+With all these advantages, you will want to try this feature.
 However, by default, File History will be disabled.
 So how to enable this useful File History feature on Windows 10 May 2019?
 Please refer to the following.

 To get started, open Settings and access Update & Security.